Who we are, where we work, and background to our research:

 While we work on viruses of dogs, cats and horses, we also have own animal companions who provide incentives for the work we do.

-Colin Parrish was elected to the National Academy of Sciences in May 2023.
+Colin Elected to the National Academy of Sciences.